22 March,2021 | Reading Time: 5 minutes

 Parents play a pivotal role in helping students manage their stress and study for the exams in a more relaxed manner.
 Parents should be educated about how stress can impact their children and what they can do to make them feel relaxed.

-Cadabam’s Hospitals is one of the reckoned medical institutes in India that offer exceptional treatment for various mental problems.
+Cadabam’s Hospitals is one of the reckoned psychiatric institutes in India that offer exceptional treatment for various mental problems.
 If you feel that your child is stressing too much about his or her exam, you can consult our experts for a therapy session.

 There is a dedicated team of child psychologists, counselors, therapists who can help students beat exam stress.
 Moreover, sessions with family therapists will help in educating parents about how to be there for their kids in managing exam stress.
 For more details, book an appointment by calling the center at +91 97414 76476, +91 7353226622.
 You can also book your counseling session via email at firstname.lastname@example.org.